 Il y a vingt ans, French in Action, an ambitious French language video course for anglophones debuted in the classroom and on public television.
 It was the brainchild of Professor Pierre Capretz of Yale University and was produced by WGBH, Yale and Wellesley College with funding from Annenberg/CPB.
 The world has never been the same for those of us who fell under its spell.

-There is a certain Dharmic quality to the relentless cycling on public television of Robert’s clumsy, unconsummated courtship of Mireille in the summertime Paris of 1985.
-Whatever the year, whatever the season, and however bad your day’s been, c’est une belle matinée de printemps au jardin du Luxembourg and Mireille in her white blouse and red skirt saunters onto the scene "comme une fleur."
-French in Action succeeds by cultivating the fantasy that there’s a Mireille on a Luxembourg Gardens park bench waiting for you, too.
+There was a certain Dharmic quality to the relentless cycling on public television for 15 years or more of Robert’s clumsy, unconsummated courtship of Mireille in the summertime Paris of 1985.
+Whatever the year, whatever the season, and however bad your day’s been, c’est une belle matinée de printemps au jardin du Luxembourg and Mireille in her white blouse and red skirt saunters onto the scene « comme une fleur. » French in Action succeeds by cultivating the fantasy that there’s a Mireille on a Luxembourg Gardens park bench waiting for you, too.
 In this way, Allain as Mireille has done more to promote French among young male English speakers than anyone since William the Conqueror.
 Sources say Charles Mayer as Robert has had his fair share of admirers (of both sexes), too.
 Capretz rightly understood that nothing fixes the short attention span of the young like a good jolt of hormones.

 Until 2007 there was a blog by New York City writer Liliana Segura at fancyrobot.com.
 A 2003 post about Valérie Allain shamelessly repeated untruths about the actress and engendered a four-year comments thread about FIA that became the de facto fan site.
 Over this period anyone Googling information on Allain or FIA landed there.
 Even Charles Mayer, the French Canadian actor who played Robert found the thread and contributed his recollections to the delight of all.
 A link to fancyrobot on Wikipedia’s Valérie Allain page referred to it as a “cult page.”
 The link is still there, mais helas, Fancy Robot the blog is no more.
 I had thought that four years of conversation had vanished into the ether until a visitor here put me onto web.archive.org.
 The Fancy Robot FIA discussion is available from this site from the link above, and is also reproduced as a separate page on this blog for easier reading.